 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
-Comprehensive policies add higher limits, luggage cover, and broader cancellation reasons.
-For India, comprehensive cover with 24/7 assistance is worth comparing given the variable healthcare quality.
+Basic plans cover core medical and cancellation expenses.
+Comprehensive policies add medical evacuation, higher limits, luggage cover, and broader cancellation terms.
+For India, evacuation cover is particularly valuable given the variability in healthcare access across the country.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ